Fromero8706/IAAC_Cloud-Based-Management_FR/README.md

 Examples for Lecture 1

 These examples introduce html and javascript concepts that were part of the seminar.
+Initial phase

 - [Example 1](Lhttp://127.0.0.1:5502/Lecture1/Example1/index.html): Simple html and javascript example
 - [Example 2](http://127.0.0.1:5502/Lecture1/Example2/index.html): Creates an html table with javascript